What is Redis and What Does It Do

 How to Use Redis with Docker, Mac, Windows

-There are multiple ways that you can install and use Redis.
-Depending on whether you are using a production or test system, and the type of system you are using, the steps for installing Redis will be different.
+There are multiple ways to install and use Redis.
+The steps for installing Redis will be different depending on whether you are using a production or test system and the type of system you are using.

 The easiest solution for installing and using Redis is by using a Docker container.
-Redis has a container pre-made and ready-to-go for docker.
-All you need is Docker installed on your computer.
+Redis has a container that is pre-made and ready to go for Docker.
+All you need is a Docker installed on your computer.
 Calling the Redis container will handle everything else.
-You can find more information about the Redis Docker container in the Docker Hub.
-The Redis Docker Hub page also has installation instructions for the Redis Docker Container and how to use that container.
+You can find more information about the Redis Docker container in the Hub.
+The Redis Docker Hub page also has installation instructions for the Redis Docker Container and instructions on how to use that container.

-If you are using Mac OS or Linux, download and install Redis with your favorite package manager.
-For Mac OS, simply use Brew.
-For Linux, your package manager will change depending on which distribution of Linux you are using.
+If you use Mac OS or Linux, download and install Redis with your favorite package manager.
+For Mac OS, use Brew.
+For Linux, your package manager will change depending on your Linux distribution.
 For example, if you are using a Debian-based OS, use Apt.
-Likewise, if you are using a Fedora or Redhat distribution, use RPM.
-The Redis package name in those package managers is simply called 'Redis'.
+Likewise, RPM is used for a Fedora or Redhat distribution.
+The Redis package name in those package managers is simply called 'Redis.'
 The Redis Website also has a Tar container that can be used to install Redis from scratch in Mac OS, Linux, and Unix as well.

-After the WSL feature is enabled, a Linux distribution needs to be installed from the Windows Store.
-You have the option of using various distributions like Fedora, Ubuntu, Suse, and more from the Windows app store.
+After enabling the WSL feature, a Linux distribution must be installed from the Windows Store.
+You can use various distributions like Fedora, Ubuntu, Suse, and more from the Windows app store.
 Once your preferred version of Linux is installed from the Windows app store, launch it from the Windows Start Menu.
-Then use the native Linux package manager for the version of Linux that you installed for WSL to install Redis as you normally would for Linux.
+Then, use the native Linux package manager for the version of Linux that you installed for WSL to install Redis as you normally would for Linux.

 Redis is also available as a cloud service, too.
-The easiest way to use Redis is from Redis itself.
+The easiest way to use Redis is by using Redis itself.
 Redis offers a free Redis instance with Redis Cloud Essentials from Redis Labs.
 Major cloud vendors like AWS, Azure, and Google offer Redis services, too.

 Using Redis from a cloud provider is the best path to take for a production service.
-Cloud providers will automatically handle moving data from Redis to its corresponding database while configuring high-availability instances.
-If you install and use your own Redis instance, you will need to handle these tasks yourself.
+Cloud providers will automatically move data from Redis to its corresponding database while configuring high-availability instances.
+If you install and use your own Redis instance, you must handle these tasks yourself.

 How Do You Implement Redis?